getgrav/grav-learn/pages/2/10.grav-premium/03.mailroom/04.lists-and-signup-forms/doc.md

 title: Lists and Signup Forms
 taxonomy:
     category: docs
-description: Lists and their settings, the mailroom_form() Twig function and its options, several lists as boxes to tick, the Form plugin's mailroom action, and the public pages under the route base.
+description: Lists and their settings, the mailroom_form() Twig function and its options, several lists as checkboxes, the Form plugin's mailroom action, and the public pages under the route base.
 ---

 # Lists and Signup Forms